 Green Chemistry Teaching and Learning Community

-GCTLC will be a new online community space for sharing green chemistry resources.
-Users will be able to learn, collaborate, network and receive mentorship.
-This much-needed central online hub will allow green chemistry community members (including K-12 and Higher Education teachers and educators, students, and industry stakeholders) to interact, connect and learn from each other.
+The ACS Green Chemistry Institute and Beyond Benign have partnered together to launch the Green Chemistry Teaching and Learning Community (GCTLC).
+Established in 2023, GCTLC is a new online community space for sharing green chemistry resources where users can learn, collaborate, network and receive mentorship.
+This much-needed central online hub allows green chemistry community members (including K-12 and Higher Education teachers and educators, students, and industry stakeholders) to interact, connect and learn from each other.

 Why a Green Chemistry Education Community is Needed